 Another option under the act for some clients, is to use the accumulated cash value in an annuity to purchase long-term care insurance through a § 1035 exchange.
 Other premium sources for long-term insurance can be by way of a § 1035 exchange.
 You can also utilize after tax money, such as savings or money market accounts or CD’s to purchase long term care insurance or life insurance with long term care riders.

+For additional information, you can contact your elder law attorney Michael J. Young.
 This information is not to be taken as legal advice, and you are encouraged to see your elder law attorney.
-At the Law Offices of Michael J. Young, at 1931 San Miguel Dr., Ste.
-220, Walnut Creek, CA www.WalnutCreekElderLaw, 925-256-0298,email@example.com we practice Elder Law and we help Baby Boomers and families through the Elder Care Journey.
-We help families with long-term care planning, asset-protection plans, comprehensive estate planning, wills, trusts and powers of attorney.
-We also help Baby Boomers and families get their “Ducks in a Row” in order help them qualify for Medi-Cal and the VA Aid & Attendance Improved Pension benefit.
+At the law offices of Michael J. Young, 1931 San Miguel Dr., Ste.
+220, Walnut Creek, CA http://www.WalnutCreekElderLaw.com, 925-256-0298,email@example.com, we practice elder law and we help Baby Boomers, Seniors and families through their Elder Care Journey.
+We help families with long term care planning, asset protection plans, special needs trusts, comprehensive estate planning, wills, trusts and powers of attorney.
+We also help Baby Boomers and families get their “Ducks in a Row” in order to help them qualify for Medi-Cal and the VA Aid & Attendance Improved Pension Benefit.